opencybersecurityalliance/oasis-open-project/CHARTER.md

 ### 8.1 Project Governing Board

-The members of the Project Governing Board will be listed on the project's website.
+The members of the Project Governing Board will be listed on the [OCA project website](https://opencybersecurityalliance.org).

 ### 8.2 Sponsors
 The following organizations sponsor the Open Cybersecurity Alliance.